File Migration Reconciliation Challenges

 Compliance and User Confidence

 Ultimately, any successful migration will accomplish the goal of replicating content from one endpoint to another.
 But that is only half the battle.
-You must be able to prove this success through validation reporting.
+You must be able to prove this success through validation reporting to address any file migration reconciliation challenges.
 Validation reports provide the evidence needed to prove to auditors that the migration was successful while also proving to end users that their data has been kept safe.
 Then, and only then, can the migration be considered “done.”